 The Nuclear Regulatory Commission ("NRC") requires the Decommissioning Trust Fund ("DTF") in order to give financial assurance for the costs surrounding the decommissioning of a nuclear facility.
 The Board's consultant's report that analyzed the ZEC applications for the first eligibility period concluded that the plants' owners, without the benefit of the DTF, would be responsible for decommissioning costs following the plant's retirement.
 As a result, the consultant made the determination that the costs during the years after decommissioning would be incurred by the plant despite the shutdown and, therefore, would not be "avoidable."
 That determination was entirely misplaced.
 The consultant failed to recognize that the DTF - not the plant - would pay for the costs of decommissioning.
 As a result, from the perspective of the plant, the cost of decommissioning is "avoidable" because access to the DTF would in fact cover all of these costs at the time the unit ceases operations.
 As demonstrated in PSEG's response to IUD-7, the level of funds in the decommissioning trust fund is fully consistent with expected need, and no shortfalls are anticipated in the event of early retirement.
-PSEG will submit all necessary documents to the NRC in advance of a premature permanent shutdown, such that it will have full access to the DTF within 30 days of the shutdown.
+PSEG will submit all necessary documents to the

-&lt;sup>30 PSEG Answer to ENV-1, ERM Consulting, "Impact of PSEG Nuclear Unit Shutdowns on Greenhouse Gas Emissions," at 9.
+&lt;sup>29 PSEG Answer to ENV-1, ERM Consulting, "Impact of PSEG Nuclear Unit Shutdowns on Greenhouse Gas Emissions," at 9.